-Dam East features a reservable picnic shelter that can accommodate up to 75 people, as well as a boat ramp and courtesy docks.
-Visitors can walk or bike across the dam to the Dam West facilities and McNair Group Area.
+Dam East features a reservable picnic shelter that can accommodate up to 75 people.
+It also has a courtesy dock and two boat ramps, including one of the best high water ramps on the lake.
+Visitors can walk or bike across the dam to the Dam West facilities.

 Created in 1967, the 26,000-acre lake is recognized as one of the nation's top ten inland sailing lakes and hosts several annual races and regattas.

 Carlyle Lake is home to an array of wildlife that can be seen throughout the year.
 Its waters and shores are a resting spot for migratory waterfowl and other birds.
 There are six established Watchable Wildlife Sites with viewing towers open to the public around the lake.